-The UC Santa Barbara Police Department has responsibility for gathering statistics, identifying reportable crimes, and reporting statistics to the Department of Education, the Federal Bureau of Investigation (FBI), and the public (refer to the UC Annual Report at: http://police-statistics.universityofcalifornia.edu/

-Statistics are reported by UCSB in different formats and categories depending upon legal requirements.
+The UC Santa Barbara Police Department has responsibility for gathering statistics, identifying reportable crimes, and reporting statistics to the Department of Education, the Federal Bureau of Investigation (FBI), and the public (refer to the UC Annual Report at: http://police-statistics.universityofcalifornia.edu/ Statistics are reported by UCSB in different formats and categories depending upon legal requirements.
 The FBI requires campuses to report different crimes than are required by the Clery Act, while the Clery Act requires statistics to be reported from a wider geographic area than the FBI (e.g., adjacent public property and student organization properties).
 The Clery Act also requires reports of student disciplinary referrals in addition to arrests for drug, alcohol, and weapons offenses.
-Further, the Clery Act mandates the collection of information on incidents reported to non-law enforcement Campus Security Authorities having "significant responsibility for students or campus activities."
+Further, the Clery Act mandates the collection of information of incidents reported to a non-law enforcement Campus Security Authority which is defined as "an official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings."
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.

 The FBI requires reporting only of crimes reported to the police.
-In compliance with the Clery Act, the UCSB Police Department and Office of Student Life have produced this report, "Dedicated to the Safety of Our Community," which contains the aforementioned information.
+In compliance with the Clery Act, the UCSB Police Department and Division of Student Affairs have produced this report, "Dedicated to the Safety of Our Community," which contains the aforementioned information.
 The campus security report is compiled using previous calendar year statistics gathered from the following sources: crime reports received by the UCSB Police Department; crime statistics compiled by outside police agencies; and incident reports received by other Campus Security Authorities.
 In addition to incident reports, information and comments are solicited from the Campus Security Authorities.
 All crime statistic submissions are analyzed for duplicate reporting then compiled into tables.
 Annually in early fall, registered students and all faculty and staff receive notification of the availability of updated crime statistics on the "Dedicated to the Safety of Our Community" web site.
 Prospective employees and students are also provided with notification of the UCSB web site.
-A hardcopy of the report is available upon request by contacting the Office of Student Life at (805) 893-7884.
+A hardcopy of the report is available upon request by contacting the Dean of Students Office at (805) 893-4568.

 UCSB makes continual efforts to reduce crime on campus and supports a reporting philosophy that encourages victims or witnesses to report all incidents immediately to either the UCSB Police or anonymously to a Campus Security Authority.
 However, in cases of sexual assault, the University recognizes that reporting to law enforcement is a personal decision and respects the right of the survivor to make that decision.
 Incidents that may or may not be crimes may be reported to Campus Security Authorities which include, in addition to the Police Department, those with responsibility for controlling access to buildings or facilities and officials having significant responsibility for student or campus activities.
-Licensed counselors (including certified Sexual Assault Victim Counselors) and campus clergy (pastoral counselors) are exempt from reporting requirements.
+Licensed professional counselors (including Victim Advocate Specialist) and campus clergy (pastoral counselors) are exempt from reporting requirements.
 UCSB encourages counselors and clergy, if and when they deem it appropriate, to inform those they counsel of procedures for reporting crimes on a voluntary, confidential basis for inclusion in the campus security report.